 For example, our partnership with Save the Elephants — an organization that collars and tracks elephant movement — involves analyzing valuable data to improve wildlife security and gauge the impact of community conservation efforts in Kenya.

-The Conservancy is adapting its successful Water Fund model to create benefits for upstream and downstream users in the Tana basin.
-Large water users — Nairobi Water and Sewerage Company, KenGen and others — invest in a fund that supports upstream conservation projects led by partners such as the Green Belt Movement.
+Large water users — including Nairobi’s water and electricity utilities, Coca-Cola, and others — invest in a fund that supports upstream conservation projects led by partners such as the Green Belt Movement.

-The Nature Conservancy, the Kenya Wildlife Service and WWF are working together to develop a single voice for Kenyan community conservation efforts, the Kenya Wildlife Conservation Association (KWCA).
+The Nature Conservancy, the Kenya Wildlife Service and WWF worked together to develop a single voice for Kenyan community conservation efforts, the Kenya Wildlife Conservancies Association (KWCA).

 KWCA brings together private and community interests to create a national constituency of community conservation organizations.
 It will help to inform national policy and increase coordination among individual conservation organizations working in Kenya.

-We seek to maximize our conservation impact in Africa by joining these resources with the established presence and homegrown knowledge of our varied partners.
+We are maximizing our conservation impact in Africa by joining TNC’s expertise and global reach with the established presence and homegrown knowledge of our varied partners.